Bell XV-3: Design and development

-Survivors
+Surviving aircraft

-In late 1966, the sole remaining XV-3, serial number 54-148, was moved to outside storage at Davis-Monthan AFB in Tucson, Arizona.
+In late 1966, the sole remaining XV-3, serial number 54-148, was moved to outside storage at Davis–Monthan Air Force Base in Tucson, Arizona.
 In 1984, the Bell XV-15 flight test team discovered the aircraft stored outside the Army's Aviation Museum during the XV-15 visit to Fort Rucker, Alabama, as part of a demonstration tour.
 54-148 was repaired by December 1986, with Army support and the leadership of former Bell XV-3 engineer Claude Leibensberger, but the aircraft was disassembled and placed into indoor storage.
 On 22 January 2004, the XV-3 was delivered to Bell Plant 6 in Arlington, Texas.
 In 2005, Bell Helicopter employees began work to restore 54-148 to museum display condition, this time led by former XV-3 engineer Charles Davis.
 Following a two-year restoration, the XV-3 was transferred to the National Museum of the United States Air Force in Dayton, Ohio.
-It was placed on display in the Museum's Post-Cold War Gallery in June 2007, and as of 2011 is on display in the Research & Development Gallery.
+It was placed on display in the museum's Post-Cold War Gallery in June 2007, and as of 2011 is on display in the Research & Development Gallery.